prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 "Where did you read that?

 You're such a bloody fool."

 "You might think about some one else."

-"For Christ's sake," he said, "that's been my trade."
+"For Christ's sake," he said.

+"That's been my trade."

 He lay then and was quiet for a while and looked across the heat shimmer of the plain to the edge of the bush.